Best Cordless Drill & Impact Drivers reviews in 2020

 - Q: Is this impact driver suitable for automotive work?

-- A: This is not an impact wrench it is an impact driver.
+- A: This is not an impact wrench nor some sort of electric speed wrench it is an impact driver.
 A driver lacks the torque needed for automotive applications.

 - Q: Is this Makita cordless impact driver made in Japan?